 The objectives of A-Coordination2 are subdivided into three WPs:

-WP1.1: Estimating initial conditions and developing a mode-initialization method.
+WP1.1: Estimating initial conditions and developing a mode-initialisation method.

 WP1.2: Testing the flux correction method.